Family of Donald Stratton, Pearl Harbor survivor & Colorado Springs resident, honored by Navy with Stratton name on submarine | KRDO

 COLORADO SPRINGS, Colo.
 (KRDO) -- A proud Naval tradition now has a direct link to southern Colorado.

-The daughter of a WWII Navy veteran will now have a submarine named after her.
+The daughter of a WWII Navy veteran will now have her initials on the new USS Arizona.
 It's a way to honor her dearly departed father who called Colorado Springs home.

 Nikki Stratton's father Donald was aboard the USS Arizona 82 years ago when more than 1,000 lives were lost in the attack on Pearl Harbor.
 He was just one of 155 survivors.